altMITgcm/MITgcm66h/docs/contributing.rst

 3. Switch to the master branch, and make sure we're up to date.
   ``git checkout master``

   Git checkout is the command to switch branches; this puts you on master branch, in the event you were sufficiently git-savy already to have created different branches in your git-cloned local repository.
 (It won’t hurt to type this if you are already on the master branch)

   ``git pull upstream master``

   This command will synchronize your local master branch with the main MITgcm repository master branch (i.e. “pull” any new changes that might have occurred in the upstream repository into your local clone).
 Note if you have made changes to files in the master branch, git will complain (files you created will not cause complaints, however) -- this is why we recommend doing other general MITgcm work (editing and running) on a separate branch and thus not working on the master branch.
 This command is necessary so that you use the most recently available code to begin your edits.

   ``git push origin master``

   The “push” command does the opposite of “pull”, so here you are synchronizing your GitHub cloud copy master branch to your local master branch (which you just updated).
 If you had performed step #1 above in the last few minutes, this step is not going to do anything (since you had just forked the “origin” from the “upstream” in step #1), but if any time elapsed, it will be necessary (the current version of the MITgcm source code is updated regularly).

 4. Next make a new branch.

   ``git checkout -b bugfix_thebug``

   You will make edits on this new branch, to keep these new edits separate from any other changes to the repository in the course of your work (say through normal running of the model or any other separate research and/or modifications to repository files).
 Note that this command above not only creates the new branch ‘bugfix_thebug’, it switches you onto this newly created branch.
 Naming the branch something descriptive helps.

 5. Doing stuff!
 This usually comes in two flavors, fixing bugs or adding a feature.
 To do this you should:

     - edit the relevant file(s) and/or create new files.
 Refer to :ref:`subsec_code_style_guide` for details on expected documentation standards and code style requirements.
-Of course, changes should thoroughly tested to compile and run successfully!
+Of course, changes should be thoroughly tested to ensure they compile and run successfully!
     - type ``git add <FILENAME1> <FILENAME2> ...`` to stage the file(s) ready for a commit command (note both existing and brand new files need to be added).
 “Stage” effectively means to notify Git of the the list of files you plan to “commit” for changes into the version tracking system.
 Note you can change other files and NOT have them sent to model developers; only staged files will be sent.
 You can repeat this ``git add`` command as many times as you like and it will continue to augment the list of files.  ``git diff`` and ``git status`` are useful commands to see what you have done so far.
     - use ``git commit`` to commit the files.
 This is the first step in bundling a collection of files together to be sent off to the MITgcm maintainers.
 When you enter this command, an editor window will pop up.
 On the top line, type a succinct (<70 character) summary of what these changes accomplished.
 Then, leave a blank line and type a longer description of why the action in this commit was appropriate.
 It is good practice to link with known issues using the syntax ``#ISSUE_NUMBER`` in either the summary line or detailed comment.
 Note that all the changes do not have to be handled in a single commit (i.e. you can git add some files, do a commit, than continue anew by adding different files, do another commit etc.); git commit does not submit anything to maintainers.
-If you are fixing a more involved bug or adding a new feature, such that many files are changed, it is in fact preferable to break into several git commits (each documented separately) rather than one large massive bundle.
+    - if you are fixing a more involved bug or adding a new feature, such that many changes are required, it is preferable to break your contribution into multiple commits (each documented separately) rather than submitting one massive commit; each commit should encompass a single conceptual change to the code base, regardless of how many files it touches.
+This will allow the MITgcm maintainers to more easily understand your proposed changes and will expedite the review process.

 6. Now we “push” our modified branch with committed changes onto the origin remote in the GitHub cloud.
-This effectively updates your GitHub cloud copy of the MITgcm repo to reflect the wonderful changes you have contributed.
+This effectively updates your GitHub cloud copy of the MITgcm repo to reflect the wonderful changes you are contributing.
   ``git push -u origin bugfix``

 7. Finally create a “pull request” (a.k.a.
 “PR”; in other words, you are requesting that the maintainers pull your changes into the main code repository).
 In GitHub, go to the fork of the project that you made (https://github.com/user_name/MITgcm66h.git).
 There is a button for "Compare and Pull" in your newly created branch.
 Click the button!
 Now you can add a final succinct summary description of what you've done in your commit(s), and flag up any issues.
 At last the maintainers will be notified and be able to peruse your changes!
 While the PR remains open, you can go back to step #5 and make additional edits, git adds, git commits, and then redo step #6; such changes will be added to the PR (and maintainers re-notified).
 The pull request remains open until either the maintainers fully accept and merge your code changes into the main repository, or decide to reject your changes.
 But much more likely than the latter, you will instead be asked to respond to feedback, modify your code changes in some way, and/or clean up your code to better satisfy our style requirements, etc., and the pull request will remain open instead of outright rejection.